Frontier Airlines (1950–1986): Decline

-The employees' union coalition struggled to save the airline but failed.
+The Frontier employees' union coalition struggled to save Frontier Airlines, but failed.
 People Express Airlines acquired Frontier on October 5, 1985, and put Larry Martin in charge after Joe O'Gorman resigned on January 29, 1986.
 People Express continued operating Frontier as an independent entity.
 On August 24, 1986, Frontier shut down due to continued losses and four days later filed for bankruptcy.

 On October 24, 1986 Continental Airlines, a Texas Air Corp. unit, acquired People Express Airlines which had acquired Frontier Airlines the year before.
 Both merged into Continental on February 1, 1987, along with New York Air and several commuter airline subsidiaries including Britt Airways and Provincetown-Boston Airlines (PBA).
 Frontier's failure doomed People Express, New York Air, and several commuter air carriers.
 It would take years to settle the pension disputes and lawsuits.
 Efforts were still being made in 2013 to settle ESOP accounts.
 Continental continued to operate the Frontier jet fleet with the aircraft being repainted in Continental's livery.
 On March 3, 2012, Continental merged into United Airlines.

 Frontier's last timetable was dated September 3, 1986; the airline had halted operations and filed bankruptcy the week before.
 Some bankruptcy proceedings ended on May 31, 1990, forty years after Frontier was formed, but the Chapter 11 case was closed July 22, 1998, by Charles E. Matheson, Chief Judge.

 M. C. "Hank" Lund and other former Frontier executives went on to start a new airline, also named Frontier Airlines, which began Boeing 737 flights on July 5, 1994.

 During its 36 years, Frontier Airlines flew to over 170 airports; however, not all were served at the same time and many no longer have airline service.